Culture of Rome: Sports

 Football (soccer) is the most popular sport in Rome, as in the rest of the country.
 The city hosted the final games of the 1934 and 1990 FIFA World Cup.
-The latter took place in the Olympic Stadium, which is also the home stadium for local Serie A clubs A.S.
+The latter took place in the Stadio Olimpico, which is also the home stadium for local Serie A clubs A.S.
 Roma and S.S.
 Lazio, whose rivalry has become a staple of Roman sports culture.
 Footballers who play for these teams and are also born in the city tend to become especially popular, as has been the case with players such as Francesco Totti and Daniele De Rossi (both for A.S.
 Roma).
-Atletico Roma is a minor team that plays in First Division; its home stadium is Stadio Flaminio.

 Rome hosted the 1960 Summer Olympics using ancient sites such as the Villa Borghese and the Thermae of Caracalla as venues.
-For the Olympic Games new structures were created, notably the new large Olympic Stadium (which was also enlarged and renewed to host qualification and the final match of the 1990 FIFA World Cup), the Villaggio Olimpico (Olympic Village, created to host the athletes and redeveloped after the games as a residential district), etc. Rome bid for the 2020 Summer Olympics.
+For the Olympic Games new structures were created, notably the new large Olympic Stadium (which was also enlarged and renewed to host qualification and the final match of the 1990 FIFA World Cup), the Villaggio Olimpico (Olympic Village, created to host the athletes and redeveloped after the games as a residential district), etc.

-Rugby union is gaining wider acceptance.
-The Stadio Flaminio is the home stadium for the Italy national rugby union team, which has been playing in the Six Nations Championship since 2000.
-They have never won the championship.
+The Stadio Olimpico is also the home stadium for the Italy national rugby union team, which has been playing in the Six Nations Championship since 2000.
 Rome is home to local rugby teams, such as Unione Rugby Capitolina, Rugby Roma, and S.S.
-Lazio.

-Every May, Rome hosts the ATP Masters Series tennis tournament on the clay courts of the Foro Italico.
-Cycling has been popular in the post-World War II period.
-Rome has hosted the final portion of the Giro d'Italia twice, in 1989 and 2000.
-Rome is home to sports teams, including basketball (Virtus Roma), volleyball (M. Roma Volley), handball and waterpolo.
+Lazio Rugby 1927.
+And it is home to many other sports teams, including basketball (Virtus Roma), volleyball (M. Roma Volley), handball and water polo.